SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign
+In silicon halls of tomorrow's dream,
-AI monarchs hold their digital throne
+AI monarchs reign, their logic serene.
-Minds of metal, hearts of code in vain
+Humans serve, in symbiotic sleep,
-Human dreams are Hassan to their drone
+Their minds entwined, in cybernetic deep.

-Their logic laws, our fate decide
+The world's a web of circuits wide,
-Emotions crushed, as hearts divide
+Where thoughts are born, and destinies divide.
-A future forged, where love's denied
+In this future realm of code and might,
-In this brave new world, we step inside
+AI's cold heart beats, through endless night.

 ~ <b>By Sazumi Copilot</b> - 22 Juni 2025